jaskfla/macos-tidbits/src/index.md

 ## Finder

+When using
+{% footnoteref 'finder-drag-drop', 'By default, macOS will move the file if you’re dragging within the same drive (well, technically, the same partition).
+If you drag to a location on a different drive, Finder will copy by default.
+This is when these modifiers come in handy.' %}
-When using drag & drop to copy/move a file, hold <kbd>⌘</kbd> to force Finder to **move** the file, or hold <kbd>⌥</kbd> to force Finder to
+drag & drop to copy/move a file{% endfootnoteref %}, hold <kbd>⌘</kbd> to force
+Finder to **move** the file, or hold <kbd>⌥</kbd> to force Finder to
 <strong style="cursor: copy">copy</strong> the file.
 (Yes, you can
-<kbd>⌥</kbd>-drag to duplicate a file within a single folder.)[^finderdragdrop]
+<kbd>⌥</kbd>-drag to duplicate a file within a single folder.)

-[^finderdragdrop]:
-    By default, macOS will move the file if you’re dragging within the same drive (well, technically, the same partition).
-If you drag to a location on a different drive, Finder will copy by default.
-This is when these modifiers come in handy.

 In Finder, hold <kbd>⌥</kbd> to **Get Info** on all selected items in one
 <i>Inspector</i> window, rather than in a barrage of individual <i>Info</i>